Voice acting in Japan: 1950s: First voice actor boom

 Actors that were famous for their roles in dubbing and radio were used for their star power to voice similar characters in several anime productions.
-For example, Yasuo Yamada, who was famous for his Japanese dub of Clint Eastwood, was chosen to voice Arsène Lupin III for the Lupin III series.
+For example, Yasuo Yamada, who was famous for his Japanese dub of Clint Eastwood, was chosen to voice Lupin III for the Lupin the Third series.

 1960s

 In 1961, during the early days of commercial television broadcasting, the Five-Company Agreement (Gosha Agreement) caused the supply of Japanese movies that were available to Japanese television stations to dry up.
 As a result, in the 1960s many foreign dramas and other foreign programming was imported and dubbed into Japanese language for television broadcast.

 At first, the NHK subtitled most foreign shows; however, shows dubbed in the Japanese language soon became the standard.
 At the centre of the first voice acting boom were actors like Nachi Nozawa, who dubbed the same foreign actors, in Nozawa's case Alain Delon, Robert Redford, and Giuliano Gemma.
 Because of problems with pay guarantees arising from the Gosha Agreement, cinema actors were prevented from dubbing foreign movies for television.
 Television actors were also prevented from dubbing because of a similar agreement.
 This caused studios to turn to actors from the radio age and actors from the Shingeki style of acting.
-Around this time dubbing of foreign animation was done by Rakugo story tellers, Asakusa comedians, and the like, and voice actors were called "dubbing talents" if they specialised in dubbing, while those giving voice to a character went under the name of "ateshi".
+Around this time dubbing of foreign animation was done by Rakugo story tellers, Asakusa comedians and the like, and voice actors were called "dubbing talents" if they specialised in dubbing, while those giving voice to a character went under the name of "ateshi".
 It is during this golden age for dubbing that the Tokyo Actor's Consumer's Cooperative Society was founded.
 Later, Haikyo voice acting managers left and opened their own management agencies.
 Voice actors in Japan also voiced anime.

 The first dubbed show broadcast in Japan was an episode of the American cartoon Superman, on October 9, 1955, on KRT (today TBS), and the first non-animated dubbed show broadcast was Cowboy G-Men, again by KRT, in 1956.
 Both were dubbed live; the first show to be broadcast with pre-recorded dubbing was The Adventures of Television Boy (テレビ坊やの冒険, Terebi Bōya no Bōken) on April 8, 1956.